umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 {% hint style="info" %}
 If your login does not work, try the following approach:

-1, Copy the `UsersMembershipProvider` attributes from your Umbraco 7 `web.config`, to the Umbraco 8 `web.config`.
+1. Copy the `UsersMembershipProvider` attributes from your Umbraco 7 `web.config` file to the Umbraco 8 `web.config` file.
 2. Try to login again.

 Below is an example of how the attribute can look: